-Wilwin Lodge sits on property that once hosted a large lumbering operation, complete with a mill, railroad spurs and its own village.
-It's now a peaceful retreat deep in the north woods of Michigan’s Upper Peninsula.
-A place of hope and healing, recovery and renewal, education and inspiration, sharing and support.
+Wilwin Lodge sits on property that once hosted a large lumbering operation, complete with mill, railroad spurs including its own village that included a school/church.
+It is now a peaceful retreat deep in the north woods of Michigan’s Upper Peninsula; place of hope and healing, recovery and renewal, education and inspiration, sharing and support.

-Erected in 1914 to give lumber buyers a comfortable place to stay while they made their deals with the mill, the lodge sleeps up to 15 people in a total of 6 bedrooms.
-With a 2 story atrium and dual stone fireplaces, it's a stunning building.
+Erected in 1914 to give lumber buyers a comfortable place to stay while they made their deals with the mill, the lodge had accommodations for 15 people in 6 large bedrooms.
+The lodge has a 2 story atrium (Great Room) with large dual stone fireplaces.
+It is a stunning building.

-Check out this video to hear how this wonderful facility has already helped so many veterans and how you can help us do even more.
+Please check out this video to hear how this wonderful facility has already affected so may veterans and how you can help us do even more